galvisf/ModelerWSMF/README.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/35354704/202242564-2c0335b3-5606-4451-9961-990533ad0e56.png" align="middle" height=500 /></p>
 <p align="center"> Figure 1.
 OpenSees 2D frame modeling details.

 This code extends already available open-source packages (notably https://github.com/amaelkady/FM-2D) by including the capabilities to model irregular buildings that might have setbacks, atypical story heights, MEP floors, interrupted column lines, atriums, and podiums.
-These capabililities are envision to be included in FM-2D in the near future.
+These capabililities are envision to be included in FM-2D in the future.

 ModelerWSMF was the primary engine to generate the models that support the following publications: